Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Conditional Mutual Information between Images and Subject Fidelity

 where the positive pairs $(x_i,y_{i})$ are sampled from the joint distribution $p(x,y|c)$, and negative pairs $(x_j, y_{j \neq i })$ are sampled from the product of marginals $p(x|c)p(y|c)$.

-In our case, given the conditioning variable $C$, the conditional mutual information between the target image $X$ and the implicit label $Y$—which indicates whether an image exhibits high subject fidelity—can be similarly bounded as:
+Following prior works~\citep{infonce, mimax, infopo}, we demonstrate that, in our case, the conditional mutual information between the target image $X$ and the implicit label $Y$—which denotes whether an image achieves high subject fidelity—given the conditioning variable $C$ can similarly be bounded as:

 where $x^{+}$ denotes a positive target with high subject fidelity, labeled as $y=1$, and $x^{-}$ denotes a negative target with low subject fidelity, labeled as $y=0$, both under the same conditioning $c$.